Image Upload Input Field in Fluent Form

 - Error Message: Define the error message to be shown if validation fails for Allowed Image formats.

-- File Location Type: It sets default or custom location for files.
+- File Location Type: It sets the default or custom location for files.
 You will see two options here – As Per Global Settings & Custom.

 - As Per Global Settings: This option is selected by default, and the file location is determined by the Global Settings.